darklang/dark/docs/builder-options.md

 In another shell you can now kick off a `scripts/builder --compile` to rebuild the container in parallel with your currently working one.

-You can use `export CURRENTLY_REBUILDING_DOCKER=1` to make your run-in-docker invocations, including say ocamlmerlin, use the old+running container as opposed to attempting to use the container that has an in progress build.
+You can use `export CURRENTLY_REBUILDING_DOCKER=1` to make your run-in-docker invocations, use the old+running container as opposed to attempting to use the container that has an in progress build.

 ### Preserving battery life